Stamford Brook tube station: History

 By 1 February 1912 when the station opened, only L&SWR and the DR still operated on the line and on 3 June 1916 the L&SWR withdrew its own service leaving the District Railway as the sole operator.

 In the early 1930s, the London Electric Railway, precursor of the London Underground and owner of the District and Piccadilly lines, began the reconstruction of the tracks between Hammersmith and Acton Town to enable the Piccadilly line to be extended from Hammersmith to Uxbridge and Hounslow West (then the terminus of what is now the Heathrow branch).
 Express non-stop tracks were provided for the Piccadilly line between the stopping lines of the District line.
 Services on the Piccadilly line began running through Stamford Brook on 4 July 1932.

 Originally, the station had an island platform with District line trains serving one side in each direction.
 However, with the introduction of the Piccadilly line tracks, the eastbound District line track became the westbound Piccadilly line track and a new platform was built for the eastbound District line.
 This is why there is one island platform and one side platform serving three tracks; the eastbound Piccadilly line track is the only track that is unable to serve the station.

 On 5 January 1964 an automatic ticket barrier was installed at the station at a cost of around £1000.
 It was the first such barrier to be installed anywhere on the London Underground.
 The ticket-checking device itself was simplistic, optically scanning a printed ternary code on each ticket to check for validity, and had a theoretical maximum throughput of 30 tickets per minute.
-Nonetheless, the device was seen as a large improvement over manned barriers with staff checking tickets, and the experiment was expanded to other local stations Chiswick Park and Ravenscourt Park.
+Nonetheless, the device was seen as a large improvement over staffed barriers with staff checking tickets, and the experiment was expanded to other local stations Chiswick Park and Ravenscourt Park.